-Changes in the EU, Trump’s election, elections in different major hubs in the world.
 International politics keeps us on our toes.
-Against this background, a new cabinet in the Netherlands gets a fresh start.
 Many organizations experience turbulent times.
 New techniques and never-ending changes towards more flexibility and efficiency ask a lot from organizations and their leaders.
-Dealing with complexity and insecurity will be more important than ever in 2018 for leaders.
+Dealing with complexity and insecurity will be more important than ever in 2019 for leaders.
 They face the following trends.

 Make room for the informal leader